5th Year Weekly Grinds

 History (H)

-Many of the online class sessions will also feature short video clips to add to the learning experience, encourage student engagement and invite questions and discussion.
+Our online Moodle page will feature Revision Packs and a myriad of online articles and videos to help students stay up to date with their learning and become familiar with the course content and various personalities.
+Many of the class sessions will also feature short video clips to add to the learning experience, encourage student engagement and invite questions and discussion.

 Irish History